-Maintaining your heating and cooling system can give you numerous benefits.
-Perhaps one of the most obvious traits of a well-maintained HVAC system is its capability to boost indoor comfort painlessly, regardless of the weather outside.
+Maintaining your heating and cooling system offers numerous benefits.
+Maybe one of the most obvious traits of a well-maintained HVAC system is its capability to boost indoor comfort painlessly, regardless of the weather outside.
 Learn to discover the many ways you may enjoy greater comfort at home when your heating and cooling systems are maintained throughout the year.

-One major component of regular maintenance for your heating and cooling system involves replacing your furnace filter and cleaning out your furnace and air conditioner.
-These tasks are significant for two reasons: a cleaner HVAC system will operate more efficiently and it will send cleaner air throughout your home.
-When your HVAC system is filthy, the dirt and dust that gets trapped in your system can be spread with heated and cooled air as it is distributed to your vents.
-This means your family is continually breathing in air that is of a lower quality because your HVAC system is not well-maintained.
-Ensuring your furnace and air conditioner are clean at all times will lessen airborne contaminants for improved comfort and health.
+One major component of routine maintenance for your heating and cooling system involves replacing your furnace filter and cleaning out your furnace and air conditioner.
+These tasks are important for two reasons: a cleaner HVAC system will operate more efficiently and it will send cleaner air throughout your home.
+When your HVAC system is filthy, the dirt and dust that accumulates in the system can be spread with heated and cooled air as it is distributed to your vents.
+This means your family is continually breathing in lower quality air because your HVAC system is not well-maintained.
+Ensuring your furnace and air conditioner are clean at all times will reduce airborne contaminants for greater comfort and health.

 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
-While you can expect a little noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it functions.
-Noise might be due to loose parts, failing belts, and a number of other factors that are addressed during scheduled tune-ups.
+While you can expect a little noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it works.
+Noise might be due to loose parts, failing belts, and many other factors that are addressed during regular tune-ups.
 Failing parts can even cause very disruptive noises, such as clangs, bangs, screeches, and grinding noises.
 All of these noises will disturb the peace and quiet in your home.
 By maintaining your HVAC system routinely, you’ll sidestep these noisy situations to ensure that your furnace and air conditioner run quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
-Many furnaces tend to dry out the air during the heating process, causing irritation of the skin, eyes, nose, and mouth.
-If your furnace uses a humidifier to sustain a comfortable level of humidity throughout the winter, your system requires regular cleaning and maintenance as well.
+Many furnaces have a tendancy to dry out the air during the heating process, leading to irritation of the skin, eyes, nose, and mouth.
+If your furnace utilizes a humidifier to sustain a comfortable level of humidity throughout the winter, your system requires regular cleaning and maintenance as well.
 If your humidifier becomes clogged, dirty, or damaged, it won’t run properly and you’ll be left with dry air inside your home.
-Speak with your HVAC service expert during your furnace tune-up about checking and cleaning your humidifier as well.
-In many cases, your humidifier’s water source may need to be turned on, as it may be turned off during the summer when added humidity is not needed.
-Making certain your humidifier is maintained right along with your heating system will boost your indoor comfort levels during the heating season.
+Speak with your HVAC service pro during your furnace tune-up about checking and cleaning your humidifier as well.
+In many cases, your humidifier’s water source may need to be turned on, as it may be turned off during the summer when added humidity is unnecessary.
+Ensuring your humidifier is maintained right along with your heating system will boost your indoor comfort levels during the heating season.